CaptainCodeman/svelte-api-keys/README.md

 # svelte-api-keys

 Secure API Key Generation, Validation, and Rate Limiting for SvelteKit projects.
+Create fine-grained access tokens to grant programatic access to your API.

 ## Overview